tbklang/documentation/docs/implementation/35-typechecking.md

 The code queue is used as a stack and a queue in order to facilitate instruction generation.
-Certain instructions are produced once off and then added to the back of the queue (*"consuming"* instructions) whilst other are produced and pushed onto the top of the queue (*"producing"* instructions) for consumption by other consuming instructions later.
+Certain instructions are produced once off and then added to the back of the queue (*“consuming”* instructions) whilst other are produced and pushed onto the top of the queue (*“producing”* instructions) for consumption by other consuming instructions later.

 An example of this would be the following T code which uses a binary